nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 ### Involving the Website Group

-Collaborators may opt to elevate pull requests or issues to the admin group for discussion by mentioning `@nodejs/website`.
+Collaborators may opt to elevate pull requests or issues to the group for discussion by mentioning `@nodejs/website`.
 This should be done where a pull request: